cepthomas/SbotPdb/README.md

 Built for ST4 on Windows and Linux.

+where is log - prob in each plugin

 ## Features

 - Use generic tcp client - linux terminal, windows putty, etc.